 Essendon on Anzac Day was an event, education, experience, occasion and an eye opener for a kid from the Kimberley.
 Although it would have been nice to win the experience was a win just the same.

 It was third time lucky against North Melbourne, a win at last.
-Seeing my sons face, alight with joy I’m sure my parents remember the face well only 40 years earlier.
-As he sang the club song, my brother in law, caught up in the enthusiasm of the moment it’s the simple yet beautiful thing about footy.
+Seeing my son’s face, alight with joy I’m sure my parents remember his face well only 40 years earlier.
+As he sang the club song, my brother-in-law, was caught up in the enthusiasm of the moment it’s the simple yet beautiful thing about footy.